coecms/nccompress/README.rst

 equivalent file as nccopy.
 In some cases with large files containing many variables it can be up to five times slower.

-You can use nc2nc “stand alone”.
+You can use nc2nc "stand alone".
 It has a couple of extra features that can only be accessed by calling it directly:

 ::